to provide enough historical Jesus study resources to keep readers busy a lifetime.

-As I stated previously, when I consider these exceptionally gifted scholars, especially Meier and Allison, I am forced to regard my own "scholarship" as that of a rank amateur.
+As I stated previously, when I consider these exceptionally gifted scholars, especially Meier and Allison, I am forced to regard my own "scholarship" as that of a rank amateur, a neophyte.
 For that reason, anyone who has doubts about anything that I have said about Jesus will do well to consult the more informed opinions of those highly competent scholars.

-In my novel, Brad Chase is strongly critical of a group of scholars he calls The Jesus Forum.
-In real life, these are based on The Jesus Seminar, a group of strongly skeptical scholars who created quite a stir several years ago.
+In my novel, Brad Chase is critical of a group of scholars he calls The Jesus Forum.
+In real life, the Forum is based on The Jesus Seminar, a group of strongly skeptical scholars who created quite a stir several years ago.

-Here is a list of some of the most noted of their historical Jesus books:
+Here is a list of some of the most noted of their historical Jesus works:

 Stephen J. Patterson, Beyond The Passion: Rethinking the Death and the Life of Jesus (2004).